mackr2015/Eastvanstore-Custom-Printing/README.md

     - other files that are in this projects are as follows:
         - top part of the page content `your-theme/partials/custom-print/top-content-guide.php`
         - content images `your-theme/partials/custom-print/product-images.php`
         - product summary `your-theme/partials/custom-print/product-summary.php`
         - printing options `your-theme/partials/custom-print/shirt-options.php`
         - woocommerce add to cart variable with the includes code. path to `your-theme/woocommerce/single-product/add-to-cart/variable.php`
         ```
         <?php // After the action hook do_action( 'woocommerce_before_add_to_cart_form' );
         <?php // Include shirt options if is Custom T-shirt Print product
         if( $product->get_id() == CUSTOM_PRINT_PRODUCT_ID ): ?>

         <?php include_once __DIR__ . '/../../../partials/custom-print/shirt-options.php'; ?>

         <?php endif; ?>
         ```

         - in addition to this there are ACF fields declared in the ACF options page so that client can select and choose which colors and logo options to choose from
         - to handle the changes, dropdown values with each selection a custom JavaScript (with jQuery block for ease of use) is created.
         - inside of `your-theme/js/customPrinting.js`
         - this file is only enqueued if the product page ID is used for custom printing

 ### Tested with versions

-- PHP 8.0.0 min
+- PHP 8.0.0
-- WP 6.0.0 min
+- WP 6.5.2
-- WooCommerce 8.5.0
+- WooCommerce 8.3.1

 ## Built With